a6patch/docs/docs/delegates/payouts.md

 - KEEP: Percentage that will be paid to the Delegate (0.xx format)
 - PAY_ADDRESSES: Reserve address (must be set, do not remove)

-Important: VOTER_SHARE and KEEP percentages combined must be 100% (1.00)
+IMPORTANT: VOTER_SHARE and KEEP percentages combined must be 100% (1.00)

 If you want to setup a pool page (leave it as is if you do not):
 POOL_IP: Ip address of the node that is running the TBW script